mui/material-ui/docs/pages/careers/staff-engineer-pigment-css.md

 ### Why this is interesting

-Our products empower React developers to build awesome applications faster – we see millions of developers on MUI's docs every year, one million a month.

 The core components that will depend on this library are widely used, you will receive a lot of feedback on your work.
 The community has high expectations, they will push you to do better, every day.

-The [results of the latest survey](https://mui.com/blog/2021-developer-survey-results/) can give you a great sense of where we will need to push the open-source library in the coming months.
+Our products empower React developers to build awesome applications faster – we see millions of developers on MUI's docs every year, one million a month.

 ## The role

-### What you'll do on a day-to-day basis

-Depending on the day, you'll:
+### Key responsibilities

 - **Build**.
 You will provide solutions for integrating the library with various bundlers and frameworks.
 You will build new features and improve the DX of the library.
 - **Nurture community contributions**.
 You will provide guidance and direction to unlock the contributions of the community.
 Your time will often be way better spent doing this than fixing the problems yourself.
 - **Shape the product**.
 You will be laser-focused on the end goal.
-It's not about solving technical challenges but about the problem solved for the users.
+It's not about solving technical challenges but about the problems solved for the users.
 - **Keep technical debt in check**.
 You will make sure we can keep shipping features at a reasonable pace, align the team on "one way" of doing things and make sure engineers follow the conventions.
 - **Be a solver**.
 You will dig deep into arbitrarily complex problems and find an appropriate path forward.
 Some focus on a given area for long periods, others bounce from hotspot to hotspot as guided by organizational leadership.